-The Blackstone River Valley National Heritage Corridor that stretches from Providence, Rhode Island to Worcester, Massachusetts, isthe American Industrial RRevolution’s birthplace Here is where America made the transformation from Farm to Factory.
+The Blackstone River Valley National Heritage Corridor that stretches from Providence, Rhode Island to Worcester, Massachusetts, is the American Industrial Revolution’s birthplace.
+Here is where America transformed from Farm to Factory.
 America’s first textile mill could have been built along practically any river on the eastern seaboard.
 Still, in 1790 the forces of capital, ingenuity, mechanical know-how, and skilled labor came together at Pawtucket, Rhode Island, where the Blackstone River provided the power that kicked off America’s drive to industrialization.

-A number of historic and natural sites, beautiful landscapes, and villages tell the story of industrialization in America and the transformation of a river from a source of food to a floating highway.
-The region also tells a story of growth and change as thousands of people came here from across the globe looking for places to settle and for work.
+Several historical and natural sites, beautiful landscapes, and villages tell the story of industrialization in America and the transformation of a river from a food source to a floating highway.
+The region also tells a story of growth and change as thousands of people came here from across the globe looking for places to settle and work.

 William Blackstone and Roger Williams were among the earliest European settlers in the Blackstone River Valley.
 Blackstone helped to found Boston and then traveled west in 1635 to near present-day Cumberland, Rhode Island.
 Roger Williams helped to settle the Providence, Rhode Island area.
 Initially, most of the settlers were farmers.
 Following King Phillip’s War in the late 1600s, life in the valley began to change.
 After the war, towns rebuilt embraced new technological developments, including the widespread use of waterpower and mills for manufacturing.